ballerina-attic/module-ballerinax-jira/jira7/Module.md

 }
 ```

-The `createIssue` function creates an issue with the given issue details. `IssueRequest` is a object that contains all
+The `createIssue` remote function creates an issue with the given issue details. `IssueRequest` is an object that contains all
 the data that is required to create the issue.
-It returns `Issue` object if successful or `error` if unsuccessful.
+It returns an `Issue` object if successful or `error` if unsuccessful.
 ```ballerina
 jira7:IssueRequest newIssue = {
     key: "TEST_ISSUE",